umati/Showcase/index.md

 # General Information

 - This document provides **all information** to get connected to the umati showcase demonstrator scenario.
 - Participants who connect need to do so **on their own** , or with the help of their controls or software supplier.
 The umati project group **cannot** supply individual support on how to get [OPC UA Server](SERVER.html)s installed, online and deliver data.
-If questions arise regarding the information provided in **this document** or the connection to the data hub for the umati showcase demonstrator, please write an issue here [info@umati.org](mailto:info@umati.org)
+If questions arise regarding the information provided in **this documentation** or the connection to the data hub for the umati showcase demonstrator, please write an issue here [https://github.com/umati/Showcase](https://github.com/umati/Showcase)
 - An FAQ is provided [here](FAQ.html) and will be updated as needed.

 ## Structure of the specification